 We don’t know who will play in Dolphins’ preseason opener vs. Falcons, but offensive execution will be key

-MIAMI GARDENS — In 2020 and 2021, the last two seasons that Brian Flores was coach of the Miami Dolphins, they leaned on their defense to finish with winning records but just outside the playoffs.
+MIAMI GARDENS, Fla. — In 2020 and 2021, the last two seasons that Brian Flores was coach of the Miami Dolphins, they leaned on their defense to finish with winning records but just outside the playoffs.
 The offense struggled.

 When they went from Flores to Mike McDaniel in 2022, the total offense rose to sixth in the league, but Miami’s defense faltered as the team just barely reached the postseason at 9-8.